maol2410/The-M-C-Experience/README.md

 # Streaming Application
-A streaming application with database.
-Created in C#.
+The M&C Experience is a streaming service created in C# with an PostgreSQL database and GUI